Russian bid for joint inquiry into England spy poisoning fails

 Russia’s ambassador to the OPCW, Aleksander Shulgin, confirmed that the vote had been lost.

-British Foreign Minister Boris Johnson welcomed Russia’s defeat in The Hague.
+British Foreign Minister Boris Johnson welcomed Russia’s defeat.

 “Russia has had one goal in mind since the attempted murders on UK soil through the use of a military-grade chemical weapon - to obscure the truth and confuse the public,” he said in a statement.